Omni Calculator logo

 The enthalpy calculator has two modes.
 You can calculate the enthalpy change from the reaction scheme or by using the enthalpy formula.
 If you select the former:

 1. Look at the reaction scheme that appeared at the top of the calculator.
 Do you need an additional reactant/product (C or F)?
-If so, click the advanced mode button.
+If so, enter the values of the coefficients and select the additional substances from the list (or select Custom option).

 2. Fill in the fields in the Reactants section.
 You need to provide the coefficient before the compound and select your substance from the drop-down list (they're ordered alphabetically).
 If you can't find the right one, select the Custom option and enter the standard enthalpy of formation in kJ/mol (if you don't have this on hand, check some online reference tables, like this one at Chemistry LibreTexts).